osl-incubator/scicookie/docs/guide.md

 project metadata.

 Depending on your taste and the needs of your project, you should choose the documentation engine that best suits your needs.
-SciCookie offers you three documentation engine options for your Python package: _mkdocs_, _sphinx_, _jupyter-book_ and _quarto_.
+SciCookie offers you four documentation engine options for your Python package: _mkdocs_, _sphinx-rst_, _sphinx-myst_, _jupyter-book_ and _quarto_.

 - [**mkdocs**](https://www.mkdocs.org/): is a fast, simple, and downright gorgeous static site generator for creating project documentation.